hrshtgo/Sampling/README.md

 * Created 5 different samples using different techniques.
 * Applied 5 different sampling techniques on 5 different machine learning models.
 * Determined which sampling technique gives higher accuracy on which model.
+* Ranked the models based on their TOPSIS score.
+(Multiple Criteria Decision Making)